-6) RESIDENTIAL & NEIGHBORHOOD CHARACTER
+RESIDENTIAL & NEIGHBORHOOD CHARACTER

 The Town will encourage the provision of residential development in a diverse range of housing types for a variety of age groups, family sizes and income levels.
-Create a welcoming community through cultural events and the creation of attractive public spaces.
+The Town will strive to create a welcoming community through cultural events and the creation of attractive public spaces.

-7) HAMLETS
+HAMLETS